Suor/django-cacheops/README.rst

 will cache count call in ``Paginator`` but not later articles fetch.
 There are five possible actions - ``get``, ``fetch``, ``count``, ``aggregate`` and ``exists``.
 You can pass any subset of this ops to ``.cache()`` method even empty - to turn off caching.
-There is, however, a shortcut for the latter:
+However, there is a shortcut for the latter:

 .. code:: python